-That said, the BBC makes a huge range of information available about our programmes and content on bbc.co.uk.
+The BBC makes a wide range of information available about our programmes and content on www.bbc.co.uk.
 We also proactively publish information covered by the Act on our publication scheme and regularly handle requests for information under the Act.